Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Contingent Transactions

 If a method to \emph{efficiently} decide \cref{def:OUDP} on any general input exists, then it could be utilized by schedulers to quickly verify contingency.
 To understand what efficiency means in our case, note that for the performant protocols considered, block-time is strictly lower than the highest possible block execution time given the protocol's per-block gas limit and its reference hardware specifications.
 Thus, the minimal efficiency requirement entails \emph{at least} verifying contingency in sub-polynomial time with respect to gas.

 However, we show in \cref{res:OUDPsComplete} that OUDP is $\classP$-complete.
-Under widely believed complexity class separations \cite{greenlaw1995limits}, this implies that deciding a transaction's object usage at some execution step $t$ requires sequential work proportional to $t$ in the general case.
+Under widely believed complexity class separations \cite{greenlaw1995limits}, this implies that deciding a general transaction's object usage at execution step $t$ requires sequential work proportional to $t$.
 In turn, this means the user-scheduler risk trade-off is unavoidable if transactions can execute Turing-complete code.

 \begin{theorem}[$\classP$-completeness of OUDP] The Object Usage Decision Problem (OUDP) is $\classP$-complete. \end{theorem} \begin{proof} To show completeness, we need to prove that OUDP is in $\classP$ and that it is $\classP$-hard.
 First, recall the definition of $\classP$. \begin{definition}[Class $\classP$] The class $\classP$ equals the set of all decision problems (i.e., that produce a single output bit for any input) solvable by a deterministic Turing machine in polynomial time in input length. \end{definition}